-CB&I UK Ltd have clear, externally benchmarked salary ranges in place for all job roles, which ensures that everyone is paid fairly for undertaking the same or similar roles.
+McDermott Energy Solution (UK) have clear, externally benchmarked salary ranges in place for all job roles, which ensures that everyone is paid fairly for undertaking the same or similar roles.

-Hybrid working model in the UK.
-Implementing a hybrid working model can contribute to better work life balance and support employees juggling responsibilities outside of work.
+Hybrid working model in the UK - Implementing a hybrid working model can contribute to better work life balance and support employees juggling responsibilities outside of work.
 Hybrid working can create a more inclusive environment by providing equal opportunities as well as flexibility for our employees.
 This helps to create a level playing field across all genders.

-We are implementing new policies and improving existing ones.
-By implementing policies that support gender diversity, our company can create a more equal and fair work environment for female employees.
+We are implementing new policies and improving existing ones - By implementing policies that support gender diversity, our company can create a more equal and fair work environment for female employees.
+In 2024 we further enhanced the maternity pay and paternity pay offering for our employees in the UK.

-Implementation of female leadership development program.
-At McDermott, we must constantly attract, develop and retain strong leaders to achieve our business goals.
+Implementation of female leadership development program - At McDermott, we must constantly attract, develop and retain strong leaders to achieve our business goals.
 Therefore, we are committed to advancing diversity, equity and inclusion and building a strong female leadership pipeline to fill future roles.